alexanderameye/linework.ameye.dev/docs/Features/Section Map.md

     - edge detection
 ---

 The section is a very powerful concept that is used by the [[edge detection]] effect.
-Be sure to read this documentation carefully to understand how it works.
+This page explains how the section map works and how to use it.

 If things do not work as expected or if you have additional questions, please [[contact]] me.